International security: Traditional security

 The traditional security paradigm refers to a realist construct of security in which the referent object of security is the state.
 The prevalence of this theorem reached a peak during the Cold War.
 For almost half a century, major world powers entrusted the security of their nation to a balance of power among states.
 In this sense international stability relied on the premise that if state security is maintained, then the security of citizens will necessarily follow.
 Traditional security relied on the anarchistic balance of power, a military build-up between the United States and the Soviet Union (the two superpowers), and on the absolute sovereignty of the nation state.
 States were deemed to be rational entities, national interests and policy driven by the desire for absolute power.
 Security was seen as protection from invasion; executed during proxy conflicts using technical and military capabilities.

 As Cold War tensions receded, it became clear that the security of citizens was threatened by hardships arising from internal state activities as well as external aggressors.
 Civil wars were increasingly common and compounded existing poverty, disease, hunger, violence and human rights abuses.
 Traditional security policies had effectively masked these underlying basic human needs in the face of state security.
 Through neglect of its constituents, nation states had failed in their primary objective.

 In the historical debate on how best to achieve national security, writers like Hobbes, Machiavelli, and Rousseau tended to paint a rather pessimistic picture of the implications of state sovereignty.
 The international system was viewed as a rather brutal arena in which states would seek to achieve their own security at the expense of their neighbors.
 Inter-state relations were seen as a struggle for power, as states constantly attempted to take advantage of each other.
 According to this view, permanent peace was unlikely to be achieved.
 All that states could do was to try to balance the power of other states to prevent any one from achieving overall hegemony.
 This view was shared by writers such as E.H.
 Carr and Hans Morgenthau.

 More recently, the traditional state-centric notion of security has been challenged by more holistic approaches to security.
 Among the approaches which seeks to acknowledge and address these basic threats to human safety are paradigms that include cooperative, comprehensive and collective measures, aimed to ensure security for the individual and, as a result, for the state.

-To enhance international security against potential threats caused by terrorism and organized crime, there have been an increase in international cooperation, resulting in transnational policing.
-The international police Interpol shares information across international borders and this cooperation has been greatly enhanced by the arrival of the Internet and the ability to instantly transfer documents, films and photographs worldwide.